datastax/release-notes/Luna_Streaming_2.10_Release_Notes.md

 This release is the first release based on Apache Pulsar 2.10.3.
 However, this doesn't change the compatibility guarantee with older releases (2.10 2.x)

+Most relevant changes:
+- BookKeeper upgrade to 4.14.6.1.0.0 which is based on [Apache BookKeeper 4.14.6](https://bookkeeper.apache.org/release-notes#4146).
+- Group prometheus metrics: the metrics are displayed in a different order and the grouped by type.
+- Starlight for Kafka upgrade with Kafka transactions support.
+See the [release notes](https://github.com/datastax/starlight-for-kafka/releases/tag/v2.10.0.8).

 ### Most notable commits